-- 1. September 15 prior to a regular legislative session is the guideline date for completing interim committee work. - 2.
-Completing interim committee work means that the committee: - a. adopts findings, conclusions, and recommendations, if any, with respect to an interim study assigned to it by bill, by the Legislative Council, or under its own authority; - b. approves publications requested by the committee or required by statute; - c. if a final report is prepared, approves a draft of the report, as prepared by the committee's staff; - i. approves for introduction in the next legislative session all draft legislation, which may include up to four bill drafts on a partisan basis and an unlimited number of bill drafts on a bipartisan basis as allowed in 5-5-215(2), MCA that is prepared by the committee's staff on behalf of the committee; and
+- 1. September 15 prior to a regular legislative session is the guideline date for completing interim committee work.
+The School Funding Interim Commission is statutorily required to submit its report to the Legislature by September 1, 2026, and will complete its work by that date. - 2.
+Completing interim committee work means that the committee: - a. adopts findings, conclusions, and recommendations, if any, with respect to an interim study assigned to it by bill, by the Legislative Council, or under its own authority; - b. approves publications requested by the committee or required by statute; - c. if a final report is prepared, approves a draft of the report, as prepared by the committee's staff; - i. approves for introduction in the next legislative session all draft legislation that is prepared by the committee's staff on behalf of the committee; and